 Fuel efficiency has always been a great feature for Mini models, and the Mini Clubman and the three launch engines continue with this tradition.
 From just 4.1litres/100km in the diesel and 5.1litres/100km and 6.2litres/100km for the Cooper and Cooper S petrol engines respectively.

 However, if fuel economy isn’t something you worry about, you can always figure out how to burn through it as quickly as possible through the difference driving modes available, including MID, SPORT and GREEN modes.
+On the other hand, if you’re dealing with a case about road accident, consult with the best Hollywood FL Car Accident Lawyer to solve the situation quickly.
 Each of which changes how the acceleration, steering, transmission and suspension behaves.
 Perfect for making that next meeting on time, or on the weekend on a weekend cruise.

 Something that will differentiate the Mini Clubman from others in its segment, is the number of driver assistance systems available.
 It boasts tech usually seen in larger luxury cars including Head-Up-Display, Parking Assistant, rear view camera and camera-based active cruise control, collision and pedestrian warning with initial brake function, high beam assistant and road sign detection.
 It’s an impressive list, and all features you will want to have from day one – even if they are a paid option.